 A18.
 Each Tekin brushless ESC has a built-in sensor checker you can use to verify proper sensor operation.
 With the ESC on and in neutral and motor connected rotate the motor shaft by hand slowly and watch the far right LEDs on the ESC LED bar.
 They should rotate through as each sensor is activated.
 It's best to take the ESC out of SPEC mode when doing this as it makes the LEDs easier to see.

 Q19.
 Where can I find specifications on Tekin products?

 A19.
 Each product page on our website has the specs to said product listed for you.
-Just navigate to the product in question and click the specs button in the description area.
+Just navigate to the product in question to view them.